Waring ranks of sextic binary forms via geometric invariant theory: Introduction

 \item If $m=3$, then $\rank f=4$.

 \end{enumerate}

 \end{cor}

-On the other hand, when the maximal multiplicity of a root of $f$ is at most 2, then there are a lot of possibilities, which we list now in our first main result, and prove at the end of the paper, after Example \ref{exGIT}.
+On the other hand, when the maximal multiplicity of a root of $f$ is at most 2, then there are a lot of possibilities, which we list now in our first main result, and prove after Example \ref{exGIT}.
 To separate all these cases, the invariant theory approach plays a key role in our opinion. \begin{thm} Let $f$ be a binary sextic having at most double roots.
 The following cases may occur.

 \begin{enumerate}

 \item If $f$ has three double roots, then $\rank f=4$.

 \item If $f$ has two double roots, then $3 \leq \rank f \leq 4$, and both cases are possible.